ahmadjerjawi/ipa2deb/README.md

    - `1`: Fake sign and create `.deb`.
    - `2`: Use `appinst` and `appsync`.
    - `3`: System-wide install.
 4. Transfer the `.deb` to your device.
+(By Ssh Or Adding the `.deb` to your cydia repo)
-5. SSH into your device and install:
+6. optional SSH into your device and install:
    `dpkg -i your_app.deb`
-6. Respring if needed.
+7. Respring if needed.

 ## Credits